 Health & Safety law is huge, complex and constantly changes.

 While there’s no shortage of Health & Safety consultants to help you develop your Health & Safety systems – ask yourself, what do they know about the law?

 Talk to the Professionals

-In stark contrast, Ellis Whittam’s consultants have outstanding relevant qualifications and vast experience.
-Crucially, many advisers are professionally qualified lawyers with specific industry knowledge.
+Ellis Whittam’s consultants have outstanding relevant qualifications and vast experience.
+Crucially, many advisers have prior experience of supporting companies with their Health & Safety.